-Mr. Kraft and Mr. Van Trees led a discussion of the work on Sub-volume I. The current work is in the identification of the highest level technical requirement.
-Most of the ATN work to date has been of the nature of enabling technology.
-It is also recognized that the ATN subnetworks dominate the We will return to this in each Sub-volume.
-The question is to carry forward the Sub-volume requirements (e.g., Air-Ground) into the Sub-volume I. Thus, Part 0 (System Requirements) of each Sub-volume will be absorbed in Sub-volume I. Mr. Pearce and Mr. Van Roosbroek cited the need to support regional operating concepts.
-Mr. Van Trees and Mr. Kraft made Sub-volume I presentation to WG3 SARPs editors during the meeting.
-The general concept is that the WWP addresses a general introduction, Sub-volume I addresses System Requirements, and Sub-volumes

-II-V are for skilled users only.
-The WG1/DG1 meeting is scheduled is Seattle 25-29 March 1996.
-The drafting group will extract system-level requirements (e.g., routing on traffic types) with minimal impact to extant Sub-volumes.
+Mr. Kraft and Mr. Van Trees led a discussion of the work on Sub-Volume 1. .
+It was noted that the mobile ATN subnetworks dominate the end-to-end performance expected to be available over the ATN where air-ground communications is concerned.
+The current work on Sub-Volume 1 is focused on the identification of the highest level technical requirements.
+It was indicated that WG3 will need to review each Sub-Volume and identify what are actually system level requirements.
+The plan is to carry forward the system level requirements from the other Sub-Volumes into Sub-Volume 1.
+Thus for example, Part 0 (System Requirements) of each Sub-Volume could, at least in part, be absorbed in Sub-Volume 1.
+Mr. Pearce and Mr. Van Roosbroek cited the need to support regional operating concepts.
+Mr. Van Trees and Mr. Kraft made a presentation on the scope of Sub-Volume 1 to WG3 SARPs editors during the meeting.
+The general concept is that the World Wide Plan addresses a general introduction, Sub-Volume 1 addresses System Requirements, and Sub-Volumes 2, 3, 4 and 5 are for skilled users only and address the detailed technical requirements.
+A WG1 drafting group meeting is scheduled in Seattle 25-29 March 1996.
+The drafting group will extract system-level requirements (e.g., routing on traffic types) with minimal impact to extant Sub-Volumes.
+There will be another WG1 drafting group meeting on Sub-Volume 1 on 20 April in Brussels.
+This is on a Saturday during the course of the WG2 and WG3 meetings.
+The participation of WG3 members in a position to contribute to progressing the work on Sub-Volume 1 is encouraged.